 - Rebelle – Lumanate

-This left us with seven of our favorite Nerf blasters that are easy to use, reasonably accurate, and exciting to play with.
-The best Nerf gun for you (or the person you’re buying it for) will depend on how the blaster will be used and what appeals personally.
+This left us with seven Nerf blasters that were easy to use, reasonably accurate, and exciting to play with.
+But the best Nerf gun for you (or the person you’re buying it for) will depend on how the blaster will be used and what appeals personally.
 Whether you’re a casual or competitive Nerfer, you have two options: stealth or fire-power.

 Our Top Picks For The Best Nerf Gun